Community Garden Sustainability Fund

 Are you a member of a community food garden?
 Could your garden use some support to become more sustainable?

-The CGSF is a project of the Western Pennsylvania Conservancy and Grow Pittsburgh that exists to provide support to existing community food gardens in Allegheny County.
-The program has been active since 2013, having supported 69 community gardens with over $57,000 in materials, not including staff time.
+The CGSF is a project of the Western Pennsylvania Conservancy and Grow Pittsburgh, sponsored in part by Allegheny County Economic Development, that exists to provide material and technical assistance to existing community food gardens in Allegheny County.
+These include gardens managed by schools, community organizations, shelters, religious institutions and individuals.
+The Sustainability Fund supports projects that will improve or enhance gardens so that they may have a long-lasting positive impact as part of their communities.
+The program has been active since 2013, having supported 125+ community gardens with over $175,000 of materials.

 So, how do I apply?

 Applications open March 1

 More information is available on our Frequently Asked Question (FAQ) page.
 Please also watch the recorded Information Session before beginning your application (see Orange Button above).